Marriage privatization: Liberal advocacy

 Though often introduced from conservative commentators, marriage privatization has received attention from advocates on the left.
 In 2003 left-leaning political columnist and journalist Michael Kinsley wrote a second essay to appear in Slate on the topic.
-Kinsley's essay is titled "Abolish Marriage: Let's Really Get the Government out of Our Bedrooms."
+Kinsley's essay is titled "Abolish Marriage: Let's Really Get the Government out of Our Bedrooms".
 Kinsley follows the model set by his libertarian counterparts Boaz and McElroy; like Elders, he emphasizes marriage privatization's potential to end the controversy over same-sex marriage:

 If marriage were an entirely private affair, all the disputes over gay marriage would become irrelevant.
 Gay marriage would not have the official sanction of government, but neither would straight marriage.
 There would be official equality between the two, which is the essence of what gays want and are entitled to.
-And if the other side is sincere in saying that its concern is not what people do in private, but government endorsement of a gay "lifestyle" or "agenda," that problem goes away, too.
+And if the other side is sincere in saying that its concern is not what people do in private, but government endorsement of a gay "lifestyle" or "agenda", that problem goes away, too.

-Marriage privatization received attention from the legal scholar Alan Dershowitz in 2003 when Dershowitz wrote a Los Angeles Times editorial titled "To Fix Gay Dilemma, Government Should Quit the Marriage Business."
-More so than commentators from the right, Dershowitz frames his view on the topic in terms of church-state separation; unlike libertarian leaning discussions Dershowitz maintains that the state does have an interest in the secular rights of marriage.
-Dershowitz proposes that civil-unions as a secular replacement for state sanctioned marriage, be extended to both same-sex and opposite-sex couples.
-Under Dershowitz's conception of privatization, couples have a choice as to whether or not they wish to be married by a clergy willing to perform a marriage ceremony or to exclusively partake of secular/state-sanctioned civil unions.
+Marriage privatization received attention from the legal scholar Alan Dershowitz in 2003 when Dershowitz wrote a Los Angeles Times editorial titled "To Fix Gay Dilemma, Government Should Quit the Marriage Business".
+More so than commentators from the right, Dershowitz frames his view on the topic in terms of church-state separation; unlike libertarian leaning discussions, Dershowitz maintains that the state does have an interest in the secular rights of marriage.
+Dershowitz proposes that civil-unions, as a secular replacement for state sanctioned marriage, be extended to both same-sex and opposite-sex couples.
+Under Dershowitz's conception of privatization, couples have a choice as to whether or not they wish to be married by a cleric willing to perform a marriage ceremony or to exclusively partake of secular/state-sanctioned civil unions.
 Dershowitz writes:

 Not only would this solution be good for gays and for those who oppose gay marriage on religious grounds, it would also strengthen the wall of separation between church and state by placing a sacred institution entirely in the hands of the church while placing a secular institution under state control.